TrebledJ/trebledj.github.io/collections/_posts/misc/2022-11-14-hkcert-2022-base64-encoder.md

 Neat!
 This will help us later on (when we resort to ~~blatant~~ educated guessing).

 We can do a similar thing on the low end.
-Again, since the smallest printable ASCII character is 32 (which, btw, is space), this means either the second or third MSBs would be set.[^newline]
+Again, since the smallest printable ASCII character is 32, this means either the second or third MSBs would be set.[^newline]

 ```python
 def get_inverted_chars_with_mask(m):